 Add a custom rate limiting rule

-- When you set Control Mode to Custom, you must add a custom rate limiting rule.
-Other control modes do not require custom rate limiting rules.
+- If you set Limiting Mode to Custom, you must add a custom rate limiting rule.
+Other limiting modes do not require custom rate limiting rules.

-- You can add a maximum of five custom rate limiting rules.
+- You can add up to five custom rate limiting rules.

 - Click Add Rule on the right side of Custom Rules.

 - Follow the on-screen instructions to add a custom rate limiting rule.
 The following

 - The name must be 4 to 30 characters in length and can contain letters and digits.

 - The names of rules that are configured for the same domain name must be unique.

 URI The URI that you want to protect.
 Example: